-Whilst there is still much variation across these outcomes between various districts and localities, significant improvement has been made in the following areas at Lancashire level:
+Whilst there is still much variation in outcomes between various districts and localities, significant improvement has been made in the following areas at Lancashire level since development of the last strategy:

-- Suicide rate for males:
+- Suicide rate for males;

 - Under 75s cancer mortality in males;

 - Hip fracture in females aged 65 years and above;

-- Hospital admissions for alcohol-related conditions in females; - Percentage of individuals aged 16-64 years in employment; - Childhood obesity at 4/5 years; - Cervical cancer screening coverage (decreasing trend); - Successful completion of drug treatment; - HIV late diagnosis.
+- Hospital admissions for alcohol-related conditions in females;

+- Percentage of individuals aged 16-64 years in employment;

+- Childhood obesity at 4/5 years;

+- Cervical cancer screening coverage (decreasing trend);

+- Successful completion of drug treatment;

+- HIV late diagnosis.

-Additionally, an improvement in trends has been made in the following areas at Lancashire level, although there is variation across the districts that still need to be addressed.
+Additionally, an improvement in trends has been made in the following areas at Lancashire level, although there is variation across the districts that still needs to be addressed; and although trends have been improving, in many cases Lancashire remains significantly worse than the England rate.
 Several examples are listed below:

-- · Life expectancy at birth in males and females; - Healthy life expectancy in females; - Emergency hospital admissions for intentional self-harm; - Hospital admissions for alcohol-related conditions in males; - Infant mortality; - Hospital admissions for violence; - Social isolation service users and carers; - Mortality rate from causes considered preventable persons; - Adults with a learning disability that live in stable and appropriate accommodation; - Proportion of five year old children free from dental decay; - School Readiness: all children achieving a good level of development at the end of reception; - Utilisation of outdoor space for exercise/health reasons; - Under 18/16 conceptions; - Smoking prevalence in adults; - Successful completion of alcohol treatment; - NHS Health Checks; - Under 75s cancer mortality in females; - Under 75s cardiovascular mortality persons.
+- Life expectancy at birth in males and females; - Healthy life expectancy in females; - Emergency hospital admissions for intentional self-harm; - Hospital admissions for alcohol-related conditions in males; - Infant mortality; - Hospital admissions for violence; - Social isolation service users and carers; - Mortality rate from causes considered preventable persons; - Adults with a learning disability that live in stable and appropriate accommodation; - Proportion of five year old children free from dental decay; - School Readiness: all children achieving a good level of development at the end of reception; - Utilisation of outdoor space for exercise/health reasons; - Under 18/16 conceptions; - Smoking prevalence in adults; - Successful completion of alcohol treatment; - NHS Health Checks; - Under 75s cancer mortality in females; - Under 75s cardiovascular mortality persons.